rtm/mars-rovers/README.md

 This is a TypeScript program designed for use in node.js.

-## COMPONENT AND HTML INTERFACE

-We have provided a web component (build using `lit-element`) around this simulation and made it available through a web page.

-    $ npm start

-which is equivalent to

-    $ npm run build    # bundle the component and its dependencies
-    $ npm run serve    # run a local server

-Then, visit `localhost:8080`.

-The web assets are found in the `dist` directory.
+## WEB CLIENT

+There is a web client under development, but it is not finished.
+You can see the WIP in the form of the `*.component.ts` files.

 ## DEVELOPMENT